-Based on the nature and intent of attack, there are several types of programs that can be used to launch DoS attacks on your network.
+Based on the nature and intent of the attack, there are several types of programs that can be used to launch DoS attacks on your network.
 Take a note of the below most commonly used DoS attacks:

 1] SYN Flood

 Under normal circumstances, the client would send back an ACK packet acknowledging the server’s response and hence opening a TCP connection.
 However, under a potential SYN flood attack, the attacker sends out an army of connection requests using a parody IP address which are treated as legitimate requests by the target machine.
-Subsequently, it gets busy processing each one of these and makes an attempt to open connection for all of these malevolent requests.
+Subsequently, it gets busy processing each one of these and makes an attempt to open a connection for all of these malevolent requests.
 This causes the server to keep waiting for an ACK packet for each connection request which actually never arrives.
 These requests quickly fill up the server’s TCB table before it can time any connection out and thus any further legitimate connection requests are pushed into the waiting queue.

 2] HTTP Flood

 This is most commonly used for attacking web services and applications.
 Without putting much emphasis on high-rate network traffic, this attack sends out a complete and seemingly valid HTTP POST requests.
 Designed specifically to exhaust the target server’s resources, the attacker sends out a number of these requests to make sure the further legitimate requests are not pulled through by the target server while it is busy processing the fake requests.
 Yet so simple but it is very difficult to distinguish these HTTP requests from the valid ones as the content of Header seems admissible in both the cases.

 3] Distributed Denial of Service Attack (DDoS)